mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Almost a week ago Brufort’s Spacewatch satellite array detected a 50 kilometers wide asteroid coming into the system from high out of the ecliptic on a collision course with the mainworld.
+Almost a week ago Brufort's Spacewatch satellite array detected a 50 kilometers wide asteroid coming into the system from high out of the ecliptic on a collision course with the mainworld.
 Initial calculations had the enormous bolide making impact within 10 days.
 An impact from